 3) Kerzner H. Project Management: A Systems Approach to Planning, Scheduling, and Controlling, 11th Edition, Wiley, 2013 (chs.2,3,10)

 The exam will consist a written and an optional oral examination.
-Final written exam will consist of multiple choice, a case study with open questions that directly refer to the textbook.
+Final written exam will consist of multiple choice and/or open ended questions that directly refer to the textbook.
 For students attending the course the written exam could also consist of open questions related to a project work and open questions that directly refer to material covered in the course.
 The students who will pass the written exam with at least 26/30 could take the oral exam.

-Additional course material would be available on Moodle
+During classes, additional course material will be available on Moodle